cloudigrade/cloudigrade/README.rst

 Running Locally in OpenShift
 ----------------------------

+All OC make commands are located in the `shiftigrade repository <https://gitlab.com/cloudigrade/shiftigrade>`_.
+Please clone and run all oc related make commands from there.
 To start the local cluster run the following:

 .. code-block:: bash

+    cd <shiftigrade-repo>
     make oc-up

 That will start a barebones OpenShift cluster that will persist configuration between restarts.